ericmjl/protein-systematic-characterization/experiments/20161104-pol-assay-high-throughput/20161104-first-attempt.md

 2016-11-10 Notes:

 The first row wells have uneven cell coverage, and are about 80% confluent.
 I've decided not to transfect them because the results would not be comparable the rest of the samples.
 An online guide (https://www.qiagen.com/us/resources/molecular-biology-methods/transfection/) recommends seeding a max of 30000 cells for next-day transfection at 40-80% confluence, and that seems a reasonable guideline to go by in the future.

+2016-11-11 Transfection Notes:

+- Cells were approximately 60% confluent at transfection.
+- All mutant library plasmids were diluted 1:8 and added to transfection mix at 1ul volume

+Some possible sources of error:
+- I mixed the OPTI-MEM and other reagents directly in the tray.
+In the future, should definitely mix and vortex in a falcon tube first before pouring into tray.
+- I couldn't find strip tubes so I used the cheap lidless round-bottomed 96-well plates for preparing the transfection mixes, but strip tubes would definitely be better.

+To-do before next high-throughput attempt:
+- make dilutions of plasmids in strip tubes or 96-well plates so that they can be directly pipetted with the multi-channel